-In all instances, the Presiding Officer should make a record of the elector's details as instructed by the Returning Officer.
+In all instances, the Presiding Officer should make a record of the elector's details as instructed by the Constituency Returning Officer.
 They should also advise the elector to contact the Electoral Registration Officer, particularly if they wish to cancel their postal voting arrangements for future elections and referendums.

-What happens if an elector (or postal proxy) has not received, has lost, or has spoilt their postal ballot papers?
+What happens if an elector (or postal proxy) has not received or lost their postal ballot papers?